gbmhunter/MClide/README.rst

 	Your terminal probably doesn't support special formatting characters.
 Set :code:`clide_ENABLE_ADV_TEXT_FORMATTING` to 0 in :code:`Clide.Config.hpp` to disable the special formatting characters.

 3. I get the error "'Clide::Print::DebugPrintingLevel' is not a class or namespace.

 	You are not compiling C++11, which you need to do, in order to support enum classes.
 Add the compiler flag "-std=c++11" or "-std=c++0x" to your build process.

+4. The first element of the argv is not working correctly.

+	Make sure you have set `Rx::ignoreFirstArgvElement` to true or false depending on your application.
+This variable defaults to true which is suitable for most standard operation systems (including Windows and Linux) which pass in the called program name and path as the first argv element.

 Changelog